salve-org/salve/README.md

 ### Running

 To run the example, move `examples/example_usage.py` to the root directory and run with python.
-The project uses only standard library modules, so there are no external dependencies.

 To test newer features or test code in a Pull Review, do the same but move it back after if you plan to make a PR.

 ### Contributing

 To contribute, fork the repository, make your changes, and then make a pull request.
-If you want to add a feature, please open an issue first so we can discuss it.
+If you want to add a feature, please open an issue first so it can be discussed.
+Note that whenever and wherever possible you should try to use stdlib modules rather than external ones.

 ## License